HirotakaDango/music-player/README.md

 - Do **NOT** expose this directly to the public Internet without additional security.
 - Each user has their own uploads, favorites, and permissions.
 Only their own uploads can be deleted/edited/downloaded.
 - Users must be verified by an admin before uploading music.
+- All write actions and uploads require login and a verified account.
+- Admin panel is protected by password.

 ## Troubleshooting